thecodepenguin/thecodepenguin.github.io/_posts/2017-12-25-the-strange-case-of-rss.md

 infrequent new posts are.

-However, it's also very easy to follow hundreds of RSS feeds some of which might publish tens of articles in a day an find yourself overwhelmed with thousands of unread items the next time you open your client.
+However, it's also very easy to follow hundreds of RSS feeds some of which might publish tens of articles a day and find yourself overwhelmed with thousands of unread items the next time you open your client.
 But this is mostly an issue with the mindset of the user and the reader that one uses instead of the RSS format itself.
 A good RSS reader should let you skim all